Key Takeaways

 These hormones increase inflammation, raise blood pressure, accelerate heart rate, and suppress immune function.
 Over time, these physiological changes increase risk for serious health complications and may exacerbate existing conditions.

-How long does anger management therapy take to work?
+How long does it take for anger management to work?

 The timeline for seeing results from anger management therapy varies considerably based on factors like the severity and duration of anger issues, underlying causes, consistent application of techniques, and individual temperament.